mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Hirao:</b> I don't think you'll feel it much when you're driving alone on a relatively wide course like Yatabe.
-However, when you're driving on a three-lane road, it's a bit strange.
+However, when you're driving in traffic on a three-lane road, it's a bit unnerving.